railsfactory/crux/README.md

-Spree
+﻿Spree
 ====

 Introduction goes here.

-1.Clone the git repo
+Clone the git repo
      git clone -b 0-60-stable git://github.com/spree/spree.git
      cd spree

-2. Install the gem dependencies bundle install
+Install the gem dependencies
+      bundle install

-3. Create a sandbox rails application for testing purposes (and automatically perform all necessary database setup) bundle exec rake sandbox cd sandbox
+Create a sandbox rails application for testing purposes (and automatically perform all necessary database setup)
+      bundle exec rake sandbox
+      cd sandbox

-4. Install the gem dependencies supported for sandbox bundle install
+Install the gem dependencies supported for sandbox
+      bundle install

-5. Now you just need to create new database bundle exec rake db:create
+Now you just need to create new database
+      bundle exec rake db:create

-6. Then use the install generator to do the basic setup (Copies all migrations and assets) bundle exec rake spree:install
+Then use the install generator to do the basic setup (Copies all migrations and assets)
+      bundle exec rake spree:install

-7. Now you just need to run the new migrations, and setup some basic data bundle exec rake db:migrate bundle exec rake db:seed
+Now you just need to run the new migrations, and setup some basic data
+      bundle exec rake db:migrate
+      bundle exec rake db:seed

-8. Now just loads sample data into the store bundle exec rake db:sample
+Now just loads sample data into the store
+      bundle exec rake db:sample

 Crux